 1. Homemade Compost

 As odd as it sounds, homemade compost can be used as organic mulch in gardens and landscapes.
-This is actually my favourite organic mulch.
-The rich dark colour of a good homemade compost provides a lovely backdrop for plants in the garden.
+This is actually my favorite organic mulch.
+The rich dark color of a good homemade compost provides a lovely backdrop for plants in the garden.
 I find it makes both my perennial and annual gardens look well-kept and uniform.

 If you’re not making your own compost already, it’s a wonderful way to reduce household waste while also feeding your garden.
 The scraps of plant material in your household and yard can be put to good use as mulch and plant food once composted.
 Learn to see decaying plant matter as a resource rather than an irritating bit of trash.

 FURTHER READING: Here is a detailed guide about home composting.